audeering/datasets/README.rst

 datasets
 ========

-Overview_ of publicly available audb_ datasets.
+Overview_ of public datasets
+available with audb_.
-For each dataset
+Each dataset is
-a standardized documentation is provided in the form of single data card.
+summarized in a data card.

+Use the :func:`audb.load`
-You can easily load all audio files and annotations associated with a dataset by a single command.
+command to load the audio files and annotations of a dataset.
+The following example
-For example, to load version 1.3.0 of emodb_ run
+loads version 1.3.0 of emodb_:

 .. code-block:: python